 The main stage is the setting for a collection of fine blues players throughout the Sunday afternoon I attended, including Papa George, and Ali McKenzie, formerly of 60s band The Birds (not Byrds), who played a variety of classic blues tracks.
 The Birds did at one time include Ronnie Wood amongst its members.
 Their set included a superb version of Hoochie Coochie Man.

 Nikki Lamborn and her band Never The Bride, are veterans of Ealing Blues Festival, and she’s a classic blues diva, a tough rock chick vocalist and composer.
 I slightly dread it as she launches into Oh Lord, Won’t You Buy me a Mercedez Benz? as it can never be as good as Janis Joplin.
 However Nikki has the strength of voice to pull it off and just tweaks it a little to make it her own.
-They will be at the Half Moon July 31st.

 The South Stage tent offers a more contained and intimate atmosphere, making it easier to really listen to a band.
 The Gary Fletcher Band are for me the most enjoyable experience of the day, with a blues mix over a long set; they also managed to get the audience, nearly at snoozing point in the sweltering heat, up and dancing.
 They play many of their own compositions.
 Their sound is given an extra edge by the captivatingly beautiful violin playing of Tom Leary.

 Headlining are the legendary Dr Feelgood; Canvey Island’s finest, but with the inevitable connections to Ealing.
 Such is the warmth and love for this band, you could almost feel it flowing from the crowd on to the stage.
 Robbie Kane is in fine form, bouncing from one side of the stage to the other, and they are a fitting finale to this now weekend-long event of blues celebration in its natural home.